defx/dynamo/README.md

 }
 ```

-> The value of payload _must_ be serializable, which means no functions or classes, for example, just simple objects with primitive values.
-Tupelo makes sure of that by serialising (`JSON.stringify`) and then deserialising (`JSON.parse`) whatever you provide here before passing it to the target function.
+> The value of payload _must_ be serializable, which means no functions or classes, just simple objects and primitive values.

 ## middleware